THE MAKING OF A PORTRAIT OF AN ARCHITECT

 And there it was.

-On the way outside, to fight the heat and the sun, I spotted a small room off the exit hall.
+On the way outside, where we would fight the heat, the high humidity and the sun, I spotted a small room off the hallway.
 Brick walls painted white, tall windows and a view of the buildings beyond.
 The light coming in the windows was good, but fading.
 And so was our time.
 The studio was filling up fast and we had one hour, or less, to clean the room (it was full of furniture and staff gear), set up and get our shots.

 Mark was a great subject.
 It started slow, but he really perked up when Erin, my assistant, decided that he was a Bradley Cooper look alike.
 Once I was able to calm Erin down, things went well.